Legian Beach

 Visiting Denpasar in Bali, Indonesia

-I just got back from Bali Indonesia and I really enjoyed every minute of my stay in this island.
-The island destination has so much to offer to tourists and it is probably the busiest island destination I have visited so far.
-Before I share to you my experiences in some of the most popular tourist spots in Bali, let me share why I am so impressed with Bali’s capital — Denpasar.
+I recently returned from Bali, Indonesia, and I thoroughly enjoyed every moment of my stay on this island.
+Bali is a vibrant destination with numerous attractions for tourists, and it is likely the busiest island I have visited to date.
+Before sharing my experiences at some of Bali’s most popular tourist spots, I’d like to explain why I was so impressed with Bali’s capital, Denpasar.

 Ngurah Rai International Airport